Coronavirus (COVID-19) Information for IBD Patients

 MNGI is expanding the infusion schedules to spread out appointments and see fewer people at any one time in any one space.
 There is also physical distancing in our infusion areas and the addition of private rooms.
 We are also limiting and screening everyone who comes into our clinic space to limit the exposure, spread, and impact of COVID-19.

-If you are a patient with an existing infusion therapy appointment, MGNI staff may be calling you to adjust that appointment.
 We are also working to create additional appointment times for adult and pediatric patients who can no longer have these critical infusions at the hospital.

 Most important: Do not stop taking any biologic medications and talk with your MNGI provider before making any adjustments.
 If your medications require an infusion, please do not skip these appointments.